Cooperative Spectrum Sharing Relaying Protocols With Energy Harvesting Cognitive User: Introduction

 \subsection{Organization}

-The paper is organized as follows.
-In section~\ref{sec:2} the geometry of the model and the key assumptions in this paper are explained.
-In sections~\ref{sec:3} and \ref{sec:4}, the TS-CSS and PS-CSS protocols are explained respectively and the expressions of the outage probabilities in both the protocols are derived within AF and DF relaying.
-In section~\ref{sec:5}, the proposed analytical expressions are verified with simulations and the effects of various system parameters in the outage calculation are summarized.
-Section~\ref{sec:6} finally concludes the paper and summarizes the results.
+The remainder of this paper is organized as follows.
+In Section~\ref{sec:2}, the system model is introduced along with the key assumptions.
+In Sections~\ref{sec:3} and \ref{sec:4}, the TS-CSS and PS-CSS protocols are explained, respectively, and the exact closed-form expressions of the outage probabilities of both protocols are derived within AF and DF relaying.
+In Section~\ref{sec:5}, the proposed analytical expressions are verified through Monte Carlo simulations and the effects of various system parameters on the system outage performance are investigated, based on which several insights are attained.
+Section~\ref{sec:6} finally concludes the paper and summarizes the main results.